benem3000/mcspatched/README.md

 `nmcli connection up "YOUR_WIFI_NAME"`

 The patched module will be active and you should notice an improvement in speed.
 Give it a speed test or check conection speed under your wifi network's details in the taskbar to confirm.
+(Or use a more techy method if you know one)

 ## Verification
 These images are cryptographically signed.
 You can verify the signature by downloading the `cosign.pub` file from this repository and running the following command: